WATCH | Spot the odd one out: polka-dotted baby zebra snapped in Kenya

 Say hello to Tira, a zebra foal recently spotted (sorry) by guide Antony Tira in Kenya's Masaai Mara Reserve and photographed by Frank Liu.

-According to National Geographic (https://www.nationalgeographic.com/animals/2019/09/zebra-pseudo-melanism-kenya-masai/), the little guy (or girl, nobody knows) has a rare genetic mutation called pseudomelanism, which presents as an abnormal stripe pattern...
+According to National Geographic, the little guy (or girl, nobody knows) has a rare genetic mutation called pseudomelanism, which presents as an abnormal stripe pattern.

+Such cases are extremely rare - while similar foals have occasionally been seen in the Okavango Delta in Botswana, this is the first time such a zebra has been seen in the Maasai Mara, a place where zebras thrive.

+Tira's lack of stripes may make him/her more susceptible to biting flies and will also make him/her stand out in the herd, with a higher risk of being nabbed by predators.
+That's how it goes for prey animals - every day is a struggle for survival.
+But with a little bit of luck, Tira will make it to adulthood and one day have foals of his/her own.